Acknowledgments (Or Why This is “About Us” and Not “About Me”)

 In 2014, Valerie founded Veteran Writing Services, LLC, to provide writing services to business clients and encourage other veterans to write.
 She is a lifetime member of the Naval Intelligence Professionals and Disabled American Veterans, and served on the Board of Directors for the Southwest Veterans’ Business Resource Center, and the Board of Directors of the Military Writers Society of America.
 She owns and rides horses and served as Secretary of the Maryland Horse Council, an organization representing 35,000 horse people in her home state.
 One of her proudest achievements in her writing career was being presented the Military Writers Society of America President’s Award for 2019 for contributions to the organization and its goals.

 She lives in Maryland with her husband, Jaime Navarro, a retired Navy pilot and horseman.
 Jaime and Valerie enjoy the company of their wonderful families and friends, their three horses, and two dogs.

-Valerie’s non-fiction and fiction stories have been published in the following books:
+Valerie’s non-fiction and fiction stories and poetry have been published in the following books:

 Untold Stories: Military Writers Society of America 2021 Anthology